 What causes osteoporosis?

 Though we do not know the exact cause of osteoporosis, we do know how the disease develops.
 Your bones are made of living, growing tissue.
-An outer shell of cortical or dense bone encases trabecular bone, a sponge-like bone.
-When a bone is weakened by osteoporosis, the "holes" in the "sponge" grow larger and more numerous, weakening the internal structure of the bone.
+An outer shell of cortical or dense bone wraps trabecular bone, a sponge-like bone.
+When a bone is weakened by osteoporosis, the "holes" in the "sponge" grow larger and more numerous, weakening the inside of the bone.

 Until about age 30, a person normally builds more bone than he or she loses.
-After age 35, bone breakdown outpaces bone buildup, resulting in a gradual loss of bone mass.
+After age 35, bone breakdown overtakes bone buildup, which causes a gradual loss of bone mass.
 Once this loss of bone reaches a certain point, a person has osteoporosis.

 How is osteoporosis related to menopause?

 There is a direct relationship between the lack of estrogen after menopause and the development of osteoporosis.
-After menopause, bone resorption (breakdown) outpaces the building of new bone.
-Early menopause (before age 45) and any prolonged periods in which hormone levels are low and menstrual periods are absent or infrequent can cause loss of bone mass.
+After menopause, bone resorption (breakdown) overtakes the building of new bone.
+Early menopause (before age 45) and any long phases in which the woman has low hormone levels and no or infrequent menstrual periods can cause loss of bone mass.

 What are the symptoms of osteoporosis?

 Osteoporosis is often called the "silent disease" because bone loss occurs without symptoms.
 People may not know that they have osteoporosis until their bones become so weak that a sudden strain, bump, or fall causes a fracture or a vertebra to collapse.
-Collapsed vertebrae may initially be felt or seen in the form of severe back pain, loss of height, or spinal deformities such as stooped posture.
+Collapsed vertebrae may be first noticed when the person suffers severe back pain, loss of height, or spinal deformities such as stooped posture.